instalar-opencv-en-linux-mint-o-ubuntu

 Install OpenCV on Linux Mint or Ubuntu

-OpenCV is undoubtedly the library par excellence in computer vision at the moment.
-This library contains more than 2500 algorithms that include a large number of functions on image processing, computer vision, and machine learning.
+OpenCV is undoubtedly the premier computer vision library of the moment.
+This library contains over 2500 algorithms, including a vast number of functions for image processing, computer vision, and machine learning.

-For example, we have algorithms to identify objects, faces, track objects, extract 3D models.
-These functions can be used in applications for intruder detection, robot navigation, 3D reconstruction, quality control, tag reading, and endless applications.
+For example, we have algorithms for identifying objects, faces, tracking objects, and extracting 3D models.
+These functions can be used in applications for intruder detection, robot navigation, 3D reconstruction, quality control, label reading, and countless other applications.

-OpenCV is free, in the sense that it is distributed under the BSD license, that is, we can use it freely in our projects, whether commercial or research, as long as we comply with the conditions of the license.
+OpenCV is free, in the sense that it is distributed under the BSD license, meaning we can use it freely in our projects, whether commercial or research, as long as we comply with the license terms.

-In this post, we will learn to install OpenCV on Linux Mint or Ubuntu and configure it correctly.
-The installation process is not complicated in itself, but it is true that if you do not have an ordered list of the commands to execute, it can be quite difficult to remember all the steps.
+In this post, we will learn how to install OpenCV on Linux Mint or Ubuntu and configure it correctly.
+The installation process itself is not complicated, but it’s true that without an ordered list of commands to execute, it can be quite difficult to remember all the steps.

 Download OpenCV

-First, we make sure that our system is updated.
-To do this, we run the following commands in a terminal window.
+First, we ensure that our system is up to date.
+To do this, we execute the following commands in a terminal window.

 Next, we install the necessary dependencies to run OpenCV.
 To do this, we execute the following two commands.

-Now we proceed to download and unzip the library.
-To do this, we can use the Internet browser, or directly use the following commands.
+Now we proceed to download and decompress the library.
+We can use an internet browser or directly use the following commands.

 At the time of writing this post, the latest version is 2.4.9.
-If you want to install a different version, simply modify all the commands from 2.4.9 to the corresponding version.
+If you want to install a different version, simply modify 2.4.9 in all commands to the corresponding version.

 Compile OpenCV

 Next, we use cmake to create the makelist.
 We must specify the modules we want to install, which will depend on your particular needs.
-If you do not exactly know which modules you need, you can get a fairly standard and versatile configuration with the following command.
+If you don’t know exactly which modules you need, you can get a fairly standard and versatile configuration with the following command.

 cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON -D BUILD_NEW_PYTHON_SUPPORT=ON -D WITH_V4L=ON -D INSTALL_C_EXAMPLES=ON -D INSTALL_PYTHON_EXAMPLES=ON -D BUILD_EXAMPLES=ON -D WITH_QT=ON -D WITH_OPENGL=ON ..

-A screen with the results of cmake will appear.
-We must check that there are no errors, and that all the options we have selected appear marked as ‘YES’.
-In particular, make sure that FFMPEG, PYTHON, OPENGL, and QT appear correctly, as sometimes it does not find them.
+A screen will appear with the results of cmake.
+We must check that no errors appear, and that all the options we selected are marked as ‘YES’.
+In particular, check that FFMPEG, PYTHON, OPENGL, and QT appear correctly, as sometimes it doesn’t find them.

-If there is any error or it does not find any component, you will have to go back and check that you have all the dependencies installed.
+If any error appears or it doesn’t find a component, you will have to go back and check that you have all the dependencies installed.

-On the other hand, if everything is correct, we can proceed to compile the library.
-Run the following commands (and you can go for a coffee because it will take a while)
+On the contrary, if everything is correct, we can proceed to compile the library.
+Execute the following commands (and you can go for a coffee because it will take a while).

-If there is no error message, you have installed OpenCV correctly.
+If no error messages have appeared, you have successfully installed OpenCV.

 Configure OpenCV

-Before we can use OpenCV, we must make a few configurations for it to work correctly.
-First, we open opencv.conf by typing
+Before we can use OpenCV, we must do a few configurations for it to work correctly.
+First, we open opencv.conf by typing:

 sudo nano /etc/ld.so.conf.d/opencv.conf

-We add the following line at the end of the file (if the file is empty, it’s okay, just copy the line)
+Add the following line to the end of the file (if the file is empty, it’s fine, we just copy the line).

 /usr/local/lib